Frequently Asked Questions

 Why FSU?

-Do I have to be a emerging media major/minor to participate in FSU-TV3?
+Do I have to be a major/minor to participate in FSU-TV3?

-All Frostburg State University students can participate in FSU-TV3, but priority will be given to emerging media majors and students enrolled in specific emerging media classes.
+All students can participate, but priority is given to emerging media majors and those enrolled in specific classes.

 How big is the Emerging Media Program?